elnurveliyev13/flashcards/GESTURE_CONTROLS.md

 - Ensure you're not moving finger (movement cancels long press)

 ### Double tap conflicts with zoom?
-- Double tap audio is **disabled by default** for this reason
+- Double tap audio is **enabled by default**
-- Only enable if zoom is not needed
+- If you experience zoom conflicts, disable it in Settings
+- Most modern mobile browsers handle this correctly

 ---